Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Noise Analysis and Quantitative Error Feedback on Deterministic Processes

 By using the trace property $\mathrm{tr}(\mathbf{XY})=\mathrm{vec}(\mathbf{X}^\top)^\top\mathrm{vec}(\mathbf{Y})$, $G_{t-1}$ from (\ref{p1}) is rewritten as $G_{t-1} =\boldsymbol{\phi}^\top(\mathbf{V}_{t-1}^\top\mathbf{V}_{t-1})\boldsymbol{\phi}$.
 We then define the noise gain regularizer as the aggregate gain over all stages

 As we can see, $\mathcal{R}(\boldsymbol{\phi})$ in (\ref{rreg_fir}) is a Tikhonov regularizer.
-Plugging it as $\gamma\mathcal{R}(\boldsymbol{\phi})$ into the least square (LS) design yields closed-form solutions, where the regularization parameter $\gamma >0$ explicitly governs the trade-off between design accuracy and the noise gain toward quantization.
-Furthermore, it should be straightforward to recognize that the error feedback coefficients $\mathbf{D}$ could be jointly optimized with \(\boldsymbol{\phi}\) in the design, providing a minimum output noise power.} \end{remark}
+Plugging it as $\gamma\mathcal{R}(\boldsymbol{\phi})$ into the least square (LS) design yields closed-form solutions, where the regularization parameter $\gamma >0$ explicitly governs the trade-off between design accuracy and the noise gain toward quantization} \end{remark}